kalandhar26/interviewprograms/Introduction.md

 - One of the things that really contribute to my well-being is my daily routine.
 I prioritize the action items well in advance for the day, so that I exercise regularly and get enough sleep. .
 This not only keeps me physically healthy but also improves my mental health and overall mood.
-- Outside of work, I have hobbies and interests that keep me engaged and entertained.
-Whether it's chilling out with my friends, planning trips, or exploring nature, I always make time for activities that bring me joy.
+- Outside of work, I have hobbies and interests that keep me engaged and entertained.I always make time for activities that bring me joy.
 - When something is not going my way, I seek help from either my family members in personal life or colleagues in professional life.
 - In addition to this, I also have a job that I enjoy, where I use my skills and knowledge to make a positive impact.
 It makes me happy when I see my skills and knowledge contributing to either my career growth or organization growth.
 - Recently, my life has become even more joyful with marriage and the arrival of my baby.
 To cherish these precious moments, I took a career break to focus on my family.
-Now, I’m eager to return to work with renewed energy and dedication.
+Now, I’m eager to return to work with refreshed energy and dedication.

 ## Why are you leaving current Organiation?

 - I’ve learned a lot and had a great experience in my current organization.
-- I believe the time is right for me to take the next step in my career.I’m looking for new challenges that will allow me to take on greater responsibilities and continue growing both professionally and personally.
+- I believe the time is right for me to take the next step in my career.
+- I’m looking for new challenges that will allow me to take on greater responsibilities and continue growing both professionally and personally.
 - I need a change of environment that can challenge and motivate me to develop new skill sets.
 - This opportunity seems to be more aligned to make my long term goals and aspirations.